fazeli/ollamaServer/README.md

      - on Windows: python -m venv openai-api
      - on Mac: source openai-env/bin/activate
    -
-3. Activate the virtaul environment by following these steps while you are at your terminal:
+3. Activate the virtual environment by following these steps while you are at your terminal:

    - on Windows: openai-env\Scripts\activate.bat
    - on Mac: source openai-env/bin/activate